void-linux/void-packages/Manual.md

 - `broken` If set, building the package won't be allowed because its state is currently broken.

+- `shlib_provides` A white space separated list of additional sonames the package provides on.
+This appends to the generated file rather than replacing it.

+- `shlib_requires` A white space separated list of additional sonames the package requires.
+This appends to the generated file rather than replacing it.

 ### build style scripts

 The `build_style` variable specifies the build method to build and install a